svetlin-ffw/yo-drupal-theme-generator2/README.md

 ## Usage

-While the koality-theme generator can be run anywhere, it's happiest when it's run from an empty directory you'd like to become your theme.
+While the drupal-theme generator can be run anywhere, it's happiest when it's run from an empty directory you'd like to become your theme.

 I.E.
 ```